Pelvic Reconstructive Surgery in Northern New Jersey

 Schedule an Appointment for Pelvic Reconstructive Surgery with Dr. Ghomi Today!

 Discuss your options for pelvic reconstructive surgery with your doctor or gynecologist and request a referral to Dr. Ali Ghomi for your reconstructive pelvic surgery today.
-For more information on the procedure, call our urogynecology office in North Jersey, at (862) 657-3150 or view our frequently asked questions below.
+For more information on the procedure at our urogynecology office in North Jersey, please call (862) 657-3150 or view our frequently asked questions below.

 Dr. Ali Ghomi is a board-certified gynecologic surgeon with extensive experience diagnosing and treating pelvic organ prolapse.